Complete Guide

 What is hempcrete made of?

 Hempcrete is made from hemp hurd (the woody core of the hemp stalk), a lime-based binder, and water.
-GaiaCrete® enhances this formula with volcanic ash pozzolans, rice husk ash, and beneficial mycelium for superior strength and mold resistance.
+GaiaCrete® enhances this formula with misc pozzolans and more for superior strength and mold resistance.

 How much does hempcrete cost per square foot?

-Hempcrete costs approximately $4-8 per square foot for materials, or $8-15 per square foot installed.
-GaiaCrete® is competitively priced within this range.
-While higher than fiberglass upfront ($0.30-$1.50/sq ft), hempcrete's 100+ year lifespan, zero maintenance, and eliminated mold remediation costs make it more cost-effective long-term.
+Hempcrete costs approximately $50-$150+ per square foot for materials and installation.
+GaiaCrete® completed wall assemblies are $180–$360+ per square foot installed.
+While higher than fiberglass upfront, hempcrete's 100+ year lifespan, zero maintenance, and eliminated mold remediation costs make it significantly more cost-effective long-term.

 What is the R-value of hempcrete?

-Hempcrete provides R-2.0 to R-3.7 per inch depending on density and formulation.
-A standard 12-inch hempcrete wall achieves R-24 to R-44.
-Unlike synthetic insulation, hempcrete's thermal mass provides additional comfort by storing and releasing heat slowly, reducing HVAC cycling.
+Standard hempcrete provides R-2.0 to R-2.5 per inch.
+GaiaCrete® has an R-Value of 3.5–5 per inch depending on the GaiaCrete® blend used.
+A 12-inch GaiaCrete® wall achieves R-42 to R-60.
+Hempcrete's thermal mass provides additional comfort by storing and releasing heat slowly, reducing HVAC cycling.

 Is hempcrete legal in the US?

 Yes.
 Hemp was federally legalized under the 2018 Farm Bill.
 Hempcrete is legal to use in construction across all 50 states.
-It is recognized under international building codes as a non-structural insulating infill material.
+It is recognized under Appendix BL of the 2024 International Residential Code as a non-structural insulating infill material.
 Mr Hemp House installs GaiaCrete® nationwide.

 How long does hempcrete last?